sasharoover/navigation-service/project.md

 Illustrate each view and what it is used for (Textual explanation ok, no need for pictures!)
 #User Interface

-##1. login view
+1. login view
- i.
+  .
 Username
- ii.
+  .
 Password
- iii. login button
+  . login button

-#2.Menu
+2.Menu
-i. navigation <- and Back to main menu ii.
-Schedule <- and Back to main menu iii. notification <- and Back to main menu iv.
+. navigation <- and Back to main menu
+.
+Schedule <- and Back to main menu
+. notification <- and Back to main menu
+.
 Events <- and Back to main menu
-v.
-Voice guide <- and Back to main menu vi. news <- and Back to main menu vii.
-Back viii.
+.
+Voice guide <- and Back to main menu
+. news <- and Back to main menu
+.
+Back
+.
 Logout

 #7.
 Project management, self reflection - Zelalem
 ##List the realized working hours, that is, how many hours did this work really take.
 List the hours separately per person.